 3. Do they ask you questions when they’re stuck?

-This is both an indication of the relationship between your child and their teacher as well as confidence and perseverance in learning.
+This can provide insight into the relationship between your child and their teacher as well as confidence, motivation and perseverance in learning.

 4. What have been their successes in your class so far?